History

 The Gold Club

-The Gold Club was established in 1968 by the then President and CEO Kurt-Allan Belfrage with the aim of recognizing and honoring employees who have stayed with the company for a long time.
-Anyone who has worked for one of Atlas Copco Group's various companies for a total of 25 years becomes a member.
-Today, the Gold Club still unites people all around the world long after they have retired.
+It was first established in 1968 by the then President and CEO Kurt-Allan Belfrage with the aim of recognizing and honoring employees who have stayed with the company for a long time.
+When the Gold Club celebrated 50 years in 2018, it had 7 000 active members worldwide, representing an incredible 175 000 years of combined experience.

 25 years is a long time – Why do people stay so long at Atlas Copco Group?